FLIR Thermal Studio setup and user guide

 4.2.2 Ignite Sync account

-FLIR Ignite is a cloud storage service for thermal images.
+FLIR Ignite is a storage service for thermal images.
 FLIR Ignite Sync is a PC–based () application that allows you to sync your image library with your computer, for easy access when creating reports.

 To install FLIR Ignite Sync, click Install Ignite Sync.